stevebuik/ns-clone/README.md

 This lib is being used in a Datomic webapp, which is not yet running in Production.

+There are likely missing features around database values in the **datomic-peer-clone**.
+The initial version has just enough for my use-case and I'm sure that's not enough for everyone.
+Hence the need for feedback from people willing to try it.

 Not yet deployed to Clojars, will do so after initial feedback.

 ## Disadvantages

-* Stacktraces : will be bigger because, at least the delegate interceptor is included in the stack.
+* Stacktraces : will be bigger because, the delegate interceptor is included in the stack.
+* Exceptions : will be more complex because the Pedestal interceptor execution will wrap them in an ExceptionInfo with additional execution data
 * Error messages : arity errors in api calls are reported by the clone namespace.
 This is not too bad since the same error would occur using the cloned namespace.
+Currently they are reported by the delegate.
+This could be changed to be reported by the clone fn instead.
+What do you think?
 * Documentation : when you use your IDE to show doc for a clone fn, you will see the clone function doc and not the underlying (cloned) functions doc.

 ## Ideas / Future

+1. A client api sub-project.
+Requires mapping the **datomic-clone.api** functions to client api calls using delegates.
+The transact-async delegate will need to translate from a core.async channel to a future to keep the clone api consistent.
+2. Enhance the logger interceptor to record the invoking function i.e. one above in the call stack.
+This will be useful when wanting to know where in the source each cloned function was called.
-Add a macro to:
+3. Add a macro to:
     1. generate the clone fns and queue factory fns i.e. less boilerplate to use this lib
     2. copy over the doc from the cloned functions
     3. compare each fn with the underlying cloned fn to ensure the APIs don't diverge

-The **datomic-clone.api** needs a transact-async fn.
-My future-fu is not strong enough to do this.
-If you know how to wrap a future in a future (without adding a dependency), I'd appreciate the help.

-Enhance the logger interceptor to record the invoking function i.e. one above in the call stack.
-This will be useful when wanting to local where a cloned fn was called.

 ## Acknowledgements

-The pattern of cloning the Datomic API was inspired by the [Bridge](https://github.com/robert-stuttaford/bridge) Thanks Rob for sharing!
+The pattern of cloning the Datomic API was inspired by Rob Stuttafords [Bridge](https://github.com/robert-stuttaford/bridge) project.

+The wrapped future pattern in **datomic-peer-clone** was completed with help from [Leo Borges](https://twitter.com/leonardo_borges)

 ## License

 Copyright © 2018 Steve Buikhuizen

-TODO which license?
+EPL, same as Clojure.